Our Mission

 Jeff Koblick, President

-Jeff Koblick and his wife Phyllis have been Ross residents since 1985.
+Jeff Koblick and his wife Phyllis have lived in Ross since 1985.
 They raised their two daughters, Allison and Christina, here.
-Jeff is a Founder and Manager of Magna Real Estate, LLC, a $100M real estate investment fund.
-He participates in the Trans Tahoe relay, and occasionally swims to Alcatraz or the Golden Gate Bridge.
-Jeff also serves on the Marin General Hospital Foundation Board and the 2722 Bancroft Educational Institute Board.
+Jeff is the Founder and Manager of Magna Real Estate, LLC, a $100M real estate investment fund.
+He participates in the Trans Tahoe relay and occasionally swims to Alcatraz or the Golden Gate Bridge.
+Jeff serves on the Marin General Hospital Foundation Board and the 2722 Bancroft Educational Institute Board.

 Marcia Skall, Vice President

-Marcia and her husband Michael moved to Ross in 1995.
-Their two children attended Ross School, went on to Branson and Redwood, and then onto USC.
+Marcia and her husband, Michael, moved to Ross in 1995.
+Their two children attended Ross School, went to Branson and Redwood, and then attended USC.
 A Realtor® with Golden Gate Sotheby’s, Marcia has held many community leadership roles, including President of the Ross School Foundation and Chair of the Branson Annual Fundraiser.
-Marcia loves Ross’ easy access to mountain biking and hiking, and considers herself lucky to live in such a beautiful town.
+She loves Ross’ easy access to mountain biking and hiking and considers herself lucky to live in such a beautiful town.

 Diane Doodha

-As a native San Franciscan Diane grew up appreciating the beauty of Marin and moved here in 1978.
+As a native San Franciscan, Diane grew up appreciating the beauty of Marin and moved here in 1978.
 Diane began her career in education and progressed through research, administration, strategic planning, and business.
-She has 35 years of experience managing non-profit organizations in the roles of Executive Director and Board President.
+She has 35 years of experience managing non-profit organizations as Executive Director and Board President.
 Diane is credited with saving the Marin Art and Garden Center from extinction in 2012 and now serves as President Emeritus.
-In 2016 she received CVNL’s Heart of Marin Award for Excellence in Board leadership.
-Diane is presently on the Board of Directors of Vivalon, and the Marin Cultural Association.
+2016, she received CVNL’s Heart of Marin Award for Excellence in Board Leadership.
+Diane is on the Board of Directors of Vivalon and the Marin Cultural Association.
 She has promoted the arts, education, ecological sustainability, and world peace through volunteer work on boards of directors for both profit and non-profit organizations.

 Elena Batalla, Secretary

-Elena Batalla is a Barcelona native, but has grown up and lived all over the world; Italy, Argentina, Mexico, Chile, England, China and Hong Kong.
-She moved to Ross with her two children and husband in January of 2020.
-Her children attend Ross School and she is currently also involved in the school's PTO as well as being the co-president of the Ross Auxiliary.
+Elena Batalla is a Barcelona native who grew up and has lived worldwide in Italy, Argentina, Mexico, Chile, England, China, and Hong Kong.
+She moved to Ross with her two children and husband in January 2020.
+Her children attend Ross School, and she is currently the Co-President of the Ross School PTO Board.
 Elena's professional background is in Finance and Language Education.
-She previously worked at JPMorgan Asset Management on the Real Estate and Infrastructure team.
-She also taught Chinese at an International school.
-She enjoys the community feel of Ross and is excited to raise her children here.
+She previously worked at JPMorgan in New York and London.
+She also taught Chinese at two International schools and served as Co-President of Ross-Auxillary.

 Heather Potts, Ross Auxiliary Co-President